‘Hakani’ is a film produced by the American fundamentalist missionary organisation Youth With a Mission.

 Hakani – paving a road to hell

-In this Q&A, Survival’s director Stephen Corry explains why Survival is against Hakani.
+In this Q&A, Survival’s former director Stephen Corry explains why Survival is against Hakani.

 You object to the film ‘Hakani’.
 Why?